azafly/azafly-web-gatsby/content/home.md

 comingSoonButton: Forum and Chats
 section3:
   section3InfoText:
-    section3InfoTextLocal: Receive money from families and friends abroad directly into your local bank or into your Azafly virtual card.
-Send money to them directly into their local bank account.
+    section3InfoTextLocal: "Receive money from families and friends abroad directly into your local bank or into your Azafly virtual card.
+Send money to them directly into their local bank account. //// Make DSTV payments, buy Airtime, pay for services and more with Azafly from your country of residence.
+Say goodbye to the hassle of managing your Nigerian bank from abroad. "
-    section3InfoTextAbroad: Send money to your loved ones in Africa quickly and cheaply, or receive money from them directly into your local bank or into your Azafly virtual card.
+    section3InfoTextAbroad: "Make DSTV payments, buy Airtime, pay for services and more with Azafly from your country of residence.
+Say goodbye to the hassle of managing your Nigerian bank from abroad. "
   section3MainHeading:
     section3MainHeadingLocal: Send or receive money from friends and family abroad
-    section3MainHeadingAbroad: Send or receive money from friends and family abroad
+    section3MainHeadingAbroad: Living abroad but need to pay bills back home?
   section3ShortHeading:
     section3ShortHeadingLocal: Send and receive
-    section3ShortHeadingAbroad: Send and receive
+    section3ShortHeadingAbroad: All-in-one Naira account for you
   section3Image: ../../static/images/withdraw_money.png
 secureHeadingText-content2: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Purus praesent viverra egestas cras arcu.
 Eget sed malesuada dolor